statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 ####Substances prohibited in particular sports

 ### P1

 ####Alcohol

 Alcohol (ethanol) is prohibited *In-Competition* only, in the following sports.
 Detection will be conducted by analysis of breath and/or blood.
 The doping violation threshold is equivalent to a blood alcohol concentration of 0.10 g/L.

-– Air Sports (FAI)
+− Air Sports (FAI)

-– Archery (WA)
+− Archery (WA)

-– Automobile (FIA)
+− Automobile (FIA)

-– Karaté (WKF)
+− Karate (WKF)

-– Motorcycling (FIM)
+− Motorcycling (FIM)

-– Powerboating (UIM)
+− Powerboating (UIM)

 ### P2

 ####Beta-blockers

 Unless otherwise specified, beta-blockers are prohibited *In-Competition* only, in the following sports.

-– Archery (WA) (also prohibited *Out-of-Competition*)
+− Archery (WA) (also prohibited *Out-of-Competition*)

-– Automobile (FIA)
+− Automobile (FIA)

-– Billiards (all disciplines) (WCBS)
+− Billiards (all disciplines) (WCBS)

-– Darts (WDF)
+− Darts (WDF)

-– Golf (IGF)
+− Golf (IGF)

-– Shooting (ISSF, IPC) (also prohibited *Out-of-Competition*)
+− Shooting (ISSF, IPC) (also prohibited *Out-of-Competition*)

-– Skiing/Snowboarding (FIS) in ski jumping, freestyle aerials/halfpipe and snowboard halfpipe/big air   Beta-blockers include, but are not limited to, the following: Acebutolol, alprenolol, atenolol, betaxolol, bisoprolol, bunolol, carteolol, carvedilol, celiprolol, esmolol, labetalol, levobunolol, metipranolol, metoprolol, nadolol, oxprenolol, pindolol, propranolol, sotalol, timolol.
+− Skiing/Snowboarding (FIS) in ski jumping, freestyle aerials/halfpipe and snowboard halfpipe/big air   Beta-blockers include, but are not limited to, the following: Acebutolol, alprenolol, atenolol, betaxolol, bisoprolol, bunolol, carteolol, carvedilol, celiprolol, esmolol, labetalol, levobunolol, metipranolol, metoprolol, nadolol, oxprenolol, pindolol, propranolol, sotalol, timolol.

 ### ANNEX  II